 A good penetration tester always—at some point—crafts a script, changes the parameters of an attack and/or tweaks the settings of the tools (s)he is using during a test.

-Penetration testing can operate at the application- or network-level or be specific to a function, department, or number of assets.
+Penetration testing can operate at the application- or network-level or be specific to a function, department, or a number of assets.
 Alternatively, one can include the whole infrastructure and all applications.
 But that is impractical in a real world because of cost and time.

 You define your scope on a number of factors, which are mainly based on risk and the importance of an asset.
 Spending a lot of money on low-risk assets that may take several days to exploit is not practical.
 After all, testing requires high-skilled knowledge, and that’s why it is costly.

 Additionally, testers often exploit a new vulnerability or discover security flaws that are not known to normal business processes, something which can take from days to few weeks.
 Because of its cost and its higher-than-average chance of causing outages, penetration testing is often conducted once a year.
 All reports are short and to the point.

 On the other hand, vulnerability scanning is the act of identifying potential vulnerabilities in network devices, such as firewalls, routers, switches, servers, and applications.
 It is automated and focuses on finding potential and known vulnerabilities on network- or application-level.
 It does not exploit the vulnerabilities.
 Vulnerability scanners merely identify known vulnerabilities and hence are not built to find zero-day exploits.

 Vulnerability scanning scope is business-wide and requires automated tools to manage the high number of assets.
 It is wider in scope than penetration testing.
 Product-specific knowledge is needed to effectively use the product of vulnerability scans, which are usually run by administrators or a security person with good networking knowledge.